QixuanSun/EgDb_bp/second_meeting_for_EB_team.md

 ***
 Eg:

-Motion:Israel should change its policies toward Palestinians.
+Motion: Israel should change its policies toward Palestinians.
-Definition:“Palestinians” include citizens of the West Bank and Gaza as well as Arab citizens of the State of Israel.
+Definition: “Palestinians” include citizens of the West Bank and Gaza as well as Arab citizens of the State of Israel.

-Motion:THW enforce 12 years compulsory education system in China.
+Motion: THW enforce 12 years compulsory education system in China.
-Definition:12 years compulsory include primary,junior and senior high education,and also include vocational school and art school education.
+Definition: 12 years compulsory include primary,junior and senior high education,and also include vocational school and art school education.
 ***